 Well-established biochemistry as the body's master antioxidant; human supplementation studies show measurable GSH elevation

 Glutathione protects cells from damage.
 It neutralizes the harmful byproducts of normal metabolism, tags toxins so the liver can clear them, and keeps proteins in working condition.
-Every cell makes it — and makes a lot of it, far more than vitamin C or E.
+Every cell makes it — and makes a lot of it, far more than vitamin C or E.3

-Neutralizes damaging molecules — the reactive byproducts of normal metabolism that can harm cells Tags toxins for removal — the liver's main currency for clearing drugs, pollutants, and metabolic waste Keeps proteins functional — maintaining the chemical state that allows cellular machinery to work
+Like most protective systems, glutathione declines with age.
+It neutralizes damaging molecules (the reactive byproducts of metabolism), tags toxins for removal (the liver's main currency for clearing drugs, pollutants, and metabolic waste), and keeps proteins functional (maintaining the chemical state that allows cellular machinery to work).3

 The ratio of active (reduced) to spent (oxidized) glutathione serves as a real-time stress gauge.
 When the ratio drops, cells are losing the battle against oxidative damage.

 Glutathione doesn't just get used up — it gets converted to a spent form and recycled back.
 This recycling requires a helper molecule called NADPH, which recharges glutathione after it's been used.
-When NADPH supply is limited — from energy production problems, metabolic stress, or NAD+ depletion — glutathione can't regenerate fast enough.
+When NADPH supply is limited — from energy production problems, metabolic stress, or NAD+ depletion — glutathione can't regenerate fast enough.3

 This creates a compounding problem: oxidative stress depletes glutathione, inadequate recycling prevents recovery, and the deficit grows.
-Mitochondrial Vulnerability

 When mitochondrial glutathione drops, cells become more vulnerable to damage and more likely to trigger self-destruction programs.